caljrimmer/isomorphic-redux-app/README.md

 # Simple Redux Boilerplate

-This project serves as either a **simple** boilerplate to start building an universal rendering application in React.js and Redux
+This project serves as a **simple** boilerplate to start building an universal rendering application in React.js and Redux.

 ## Stack